Body piercing - so you are thinking of getting a piercing

 Where do I go?

-Go to a registered studio/shop.
-Do not get a piercing done by a friend, neighbour or anywhere except a registered shop.
-Going to a registered shop reduces the chances of getting an infection as a result of the piercing.
+Go to a licensed studio/shop.
+Do not get a piercing done by a friend, neighbour or anywhere except a licensed shop.
+Going to a licensed shop reduces the chances of getting an infection as a result of the piercing.
 The shop will have been regularly inspected for compliance with the legislation including the infection control practices.
 All equipment used will be clean and sterilised.

 Body Piercing is a popular form of body art.
 All parts of the body are seen as avenues for piercing with rings, studs and bars are being inserted in the face, neck, tongue, eyebrows, navels, nipples and genitals.
 It is important to consider all aspects of getting a piercing.
 You should make an informed choice about why and where you get it done.
 Think about the premises/studio, the piercer and infection control practices at the studio.